Spark-Youth-Robotics-Club-8729/syrc-bot/README.md

 npm start
 ```

+## CI/CD - Auto Deploy to Fly.io
+Currently, this repo is set to auto deploy main to Fly.io every time a change is made to main.
+Be careful when merging it in!
+Because it is going straight to production.

 ## Running the Bot on Fly.io

 NOTE: Fly.io changes how stuff works fairly often so it is possible that if you are reading this a while down the road, this may no longer apply to you.
 In that case, just read the docs and figure it out yourself.